catholicmelb/parish-handbook/docs/contents/4-property.md

 ### Consultation

 The parish priest is to consult with PFC members and the regional bishop before submitting proposals for buying, developing or selling land to the ABFC in accordance with guidelines issued.
-Refer to **Alienation or purchase of property guidelines (document link to come)**.
+Refer to **[Alienation or purchase of property guidelines](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Purchase%20of%20Property.pdf?csf=1&web=1&e=4s1xZP)**.
 The parish priest must relay the PFC’s and the regional bishop’s opinions with the proposal to the Archbishop.

 ### Parish analysis of the proposal